Access AK Programs and Services

 The Albright-Knox Art Gallery is committed to creating and fostering a universal environment of accessibility for visitors of all ages.
 Access AK comprises programs and services that respond to a wide variety of special needs.

 The Access AK: Veterans Connecting through Art program welcomes veterans to participate in a guided tour of the museum’s Collection, followed by a hands-on art experience.
-Four two-hour sessions are held each semester and are free of charge.
+Eight two-hour sessions are held each year and are free of charge.
 Limited space is available and advance registration is required.
 To register, or for more information, please contact Accessibility and Community Programs Coordinator Teri Fallesen at 716.270.8249, or email@example.com.

 Audio wands that provide self-guided verbal description tours for visitors who are blind or partially sighted are available at the Guest Services Station.